esphome/esphome-docs/components/external_components.rst

     :keywords: External, Custom, Components, ESPHome

 You can easily import community components using the external components feature.
-Bundled components can be overriden using this feature.
+Bundled components can be overridden using this feature.

 .. code-block:: yaml

     external_components:
-      # use rtttl from ESPHome's dev branch in GitHub
+      # use rtttl and dfplayer from ESPHome's dev branch in GitHub
       - source:
           type: git
           url: https://github.com/esphome/esphome
           ref: dev
-        components: [ rtttl ]
+        components: [ rtttl, dfplayer ]

       # equivalent shorthand for GitHub
       - source: github://esphome/esphome@dev